ArsceneR/URL-shortener/README.md

 - **Port 5000 in use on Mac:** Bind app to another port or follow steps here: [StackOverflow: Port 5000 in use](https://stackoverflow.com/questions/72369320/why-always-something-is-running-at-port-5000-on-my-mac)

 ## Security Notes
-- This app is for educational/demo purposes.
+- This app is for educational/sys design demo purposes .
 For production, add input validation, HTTPS, and user authentication as needed.

-## Troubleshooting / Common Issues
-- **403 Forbidden:** Make sure Flask is running and you are using the correct port.
-- **Database errors:** Ensure PostgreSQL is running and credentials in `config.ini` are correct.

 - **Macboook Port 5000 Issue:** : Bind app to another port or follow steps here